appbaseio/Docs/content/docs/search/relevancy.md

 #### Query Popular Suggestions via API

-While Popular suggestions' defaults can be set using the appbase.io dashboard, one can also apply (override) the applicable settings at query time using the Suggestions API.
+While Popular suggestions' defaults can be set using the ReactiveSearch dashboard, one can also apply (override) the applicable settings at query time using the Suggestions API.
 See the API reference for enabling and configuring popular suggestions at query time over [here](/docs/search/reactivesearch-api/reference/#popularsuggestionsconfig).

 <iframe src=https://play.reactivesearch.io/embed/pVsIGW32K1SRLhixRgGv     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"     title=rs-playground-pVsIGW32K1SRLhixRgGv   ></iframe>